emlyn/sonic-pi-tool/README.md

 ### `start-server`

 Attempts start the Sonic Pi server, if the executable can be found.
 Searches a few standard locations, first in the current directory, then the users home directory and finally some standard install locations.

 If it is unable to find your installation, you can pass the location in the `--path` option.
 Please also consider raising an issue including the path to your install, and I will add it to the list of search paths.

-Not supported on Windows.
+Not currently supported on Windows.

 ```sh
 sonic-pi-tool.py start-server